 The proper task of economics is to develop the true theory.
 Whatever the political goals are, without the true theory economic policy is pointless, i.e. ineffective or even counter-productive.
 The separation of politics and economics implies that the overarching economic goals are determined in the political sphere according to agreed-upon rules.
 The economist qua economist is not legitimized to determine the overarching economic goals.

 There is neither a political nor moral justification for an economist to give economic policy advice without sound scientific foundations.
 Economists owe society the true theory, not less, not more.
-As long as they do not have the true theory, the political sects of Walrasians, Keynesians, Marxians, Austrians better shut up.
+As long as they do not have the true theory, the political sects of Walrasians, Keynesians, Marxians, and Austrians better shut up.

 Krugman's policy proposals have no sound scientific foundations.
 His models are provably false.
 Economists should simply resist the temptation to say what ought to be.
 It suffices to say what is, i.e. how the economy works.